slicesofdata/start-rstudio-projects/README.md

 For starting new RStudio projects

 ## 🛠 Initial Git Setup
-After cloning the repository, configure git to handle long paths using, `git config --system core.longpaths true` or run the following in R script: `source("setup_git_config.R")`
+After cloning the repository, configure Git to handle long paths using, `git config --system core.longpaths true` or run the following in R script: `source("setup_git_config.R")`

 ## Directory Structure